-- 10. The complainant complains about UNMIK's alleged failure to properly investigate into the disappearance of his father.
-He also complains about the mental anguish and suffering allegedly caused to him by this situation. - 11.
-The Panel considers that the complainant may be deemed to invoke, respectively, a violation of the right to life of his father, guaranteed by Article 2 of the European Convention on Human Rights (ECHR), and a violation of his own right to be free from inhuman or degrading treatment, guaranteed by Article 3 of the ECHR.
+- 10. The complainant complains about UNMIK's alleged failure to properly investigate into the disappearance of her brother.
+She also complains about the mental anguish and suffering allegedly caused to her by this situation. - 11.
+The Panel considers that the complainant may be deemed to invoke, respectively, a violation of the right to life of her brother, guaranteed by Article 2 of the European Convention on Human Rights (ECHR), and a violation of her own right to be free from inhuman or degrading treatment, guaranteed by Article 3 of the ECHR.